thelexiconlab/forager/README.md

 ## Development Notes

 ## References
-    Hills, T. T., Jones, M. N., & Todd, P. M. (2012).
+    Hills, T. T, Jones, M. N, & Todd, P. M (2012).
 Optimal foraging in semantic memory.
 Psychological Review, 119(2), 431–440.
-    Kumar, A. A, Lundin, N. B, & Jones, M. (2022).
+    Kumar, A. A, Lundin, N. B, & Jones, M. N (2022).
 Mouse-mole-vole: The inconspicuous benefit of phonology during retrieval from semantic memory.
 Proceedings of the Annual Meeting of the Cognitive Science Society.
-    Troyer AK, Moscovitch M, Winocur G. Clustering and switching as two components of verbal fluency: evidence from younger and older healthy adults.
+    Troyer A. K, Moscovitch M., Winocur G (1997).
+Clustering and switching as two components of verbal fluency: evidence from younger and older healthy adults.
 Neuropsychology.
-1997 Jan;11(1):138-46.
+Jan;11(1):138-46.